 At an early age Rosalinda decided she wasn’t going to be invisible.
 She promised herself that she would give a voice to marginalized girls everywhere.
-Now, an enthusiastic women’s empowerment advocate and public speaker, she seizes every opportunity presented through CAMA and her university to share the perspective of voiceless girls and young women.
+Now, an enthusiastic women’s empowerment advocate and public speaker, she seizes every opportunity presented through the CAMFED Association (CAMA) to share the perspective of voiceless girls and young women.

 “No matter the situations I find myself in, no matter how difficult it is, I keep fighting until I win.”

 Without this determination, Rosalinda’s story could have been very different.
 Born in the Northern Region of Ghana, her start in life was a difficult one.
 Rosalinda's mother had been a child bride, married to a man many decades her senior.
 Rosalinda's father died an old man when she was only 11 years old, leaving her and her siblings in the care of a young mother with limited opportunities, struggling to support the family.

 There was no option but to send Rosalinda to live with foster parents in the Upper East Region, with the promise she could attend school.
 It was challenging for Rosalinda to adjust to a new family and new routine.
 She had to wake up at 4am to do her chores, before setting off on the one and a half hour walk to school.
 But her resolve never faded, and in spite of the harsh circumstances, the family tried to ensure her educational needs were met.

 “I was determined to stay in school.
 I knew that education was the only way to liberate myself.”

 At school, Rosalinda was eager to learn and progress, both in and out of the classroom.
 She was made a prefect in Senior High School, and enjoyed the leadership role despite its demands.
 She also represented the school at Civic Education Class competitions around Ghana, and set up various clubs, including one for aspiring television presenters with Ghana Broadcasting Corporation, and a poetry society.